OUR GOAL FOR COMMUNITY

 - Health, sleep, nutrition and self-care

-- Discuss negative coping behaviours and introduce positive ones
+- Discussion of negative coping behaviours and introduce positive ones

 - Discuss outreach services and community supports

-Our newest adult program will be launching in February 2017, from February 21- March 14.
+This adult program will be launching in February 2018.
 Join us for a fun, thought provoking and interactive group full of like-minded women.
 Together we will explore topics like self-esteem, body image, family of origin issues, parenting concerns, grief and loss, addictions, assertiveness, work-life balance and diversity issues.
 You will learn skills that will help you thrive in all aspects of your life.

 With the completion of our 12-week Enhancement Program, participants will be equipped with the tools necessary to achieve personal growth as an individual, as a community member and in their relationships with others.